danidiaz/dep-t/README.md

     instance HasRepository (Env m) m where
       repository = _repository

-Notice that the controller function is not part of the environment.
+Notice that the controller function is now part of the environment.
 No favorites here!

-This implementation of the controller function has no dependencies besides `MonadIO`:
+The following implementation of the logger function has no dependencies besides `MonadIO`:

     mkStdoutLogger :: MonadIO m => String -> m ()
     mkStdoutLogger msg = liftIO (putStrLn msg)

-But look at this impl of a repository function.
+But look at this implementation of the repository function.
 It gets hold of the logger through `HasLogger`:

     mkStdoutRepository :: (MonadReader e m, HasLogger e m, MonadIO m) => Int -> m () mkStdoutRepository entity = do